GoogleCloudPlatform/gcsfuse/docs/semantics.md

 guarantees.
 They are discussed in this section, along with their trade-offs and the situations in which they are and are not safe to use.

+The default behavior is appropriate, and brings significant performance benefits, when the bucket is never modified or is modified only via a single gcsfuse mount.
+If you are using gcsfuse in a situation where multiple actors will be modifying a bucket, be sure to read the rest of this section carefully and consider disabling caching.

 **Important**: The rest of this document assumes that caching is disabled (by setting `--stat_cache_ttl 0` and `--type_cache_ttl 0`.
 This is not the default.
 If you want the consistency guarantees discussed in this document, you must use